ddttom/timeline/README.md

 3. Choose JSON format
 4. Download and extract the archive
 5. Place the `Timeline Edits.json` file in the `data/` directory

+## Timeline Augmentation

+The timeline augmentation feature automatically extracts GPS coordinates from images that already contain location data and adds them to your timeline file.
+This expands your timeline coverage and improves interpolation accuracy for images without GPS data.

+### How It Works

+1. **GPS Extraction**: During Phase 1, the application identifies images with existing GPS coordinates in their EXIF data
+2. **Duplicate Detection**: Before adding to timeline, the system checks for duplicates using:
+   - **Exact matching**: Same timestamp (±2 minutes) and location (±10 meters)
+   - **Proximity matching**: Similar timestamp (±10 minutes) and location (±50 meters)
+3. **Timeline Integration**: New GPS records are converted to Google Maps timeline format and merged with existing data
+4. **Backup Creation**: Original timeline file is automatically backed up before modification
+5. **Sorted Output**: Final timeline is sorted chronologically for optimal processing

+### Benefits

+- **Extended Coverage**: Images with GPS data fill gaps in your timeline, especially useful when your timeline data doesn't cover the full date range of your images
+- **Better Interpolation**: More timeline points result in more accurate GPS coordinate interpolation for images without location data
+- **Automatic Processing**: No manual intervention required - the system handles everything automatically
+- **Data Safety**: Automatic backups ensure your original timeline data is preserved

+### Configuration Options

+- `enabled`: Enable/disable timeline augmentation (default: true)
+- `exactTimeTolerance`: Time tolerance for exact duplicate detection in minutes (default: 2)
+- `proximityDistanceTolerance`: Distance tolerance for proximity duplicate detection in meters (default: 50)
+- `proximityTimeTolerance`: Time tolerance for proximity duplicate detection in minutes (default: 10)
+- `createBackup`: Create backup of timeline file before modification (default: true)

 ### Timeline Data Structure